jessicakchong/Website/_pages/about.md

 ## Research Interests

-My research interests include Electromagnetics and Radar Systems. <br />
+My research interests include Electromagnetics and Radar Systems.
+I am working on multiphysics simulations for electromagnetic and thermal analysis as part of my Masters thesis.<br />
 Supervisors:  Prof. George Shaker (Wireless Sensors and Devices Lab), Prof. Lan Wei (Waterloo Emerging Integrated Systems Group)

 In my senior undergraduate research project, I studied the dielectric characterization and microwave sensing of fat concentration in milk under the supervision of Prof. George Shaker and Prof. Stefan Idziak.